sandy619g/numerical-converter/README.md

 The application includes an audit log feature to track numeral conversions.
 Audit logs can be retrieved through the `/api/v1/numerical-converter/audit-logs` endpoint.
 The audit log includes the timestamp, conversion type, input numeral, and the result of the conversion.

+## Enhancements

+To add new conversion follow the below steps
+1. Create a Converter (eg. RomanToStringConverter)
+2. Add Converter entry to ConverterFactory